adc-trust-ai/adc-trust-ai.github.io/_pages/trust.md

 Current version solves regression problems (variants like time series only experimentally).
 Extensions to multiclass classification and beta regression are already under development and I will soon make them available as well.

 ## Free version (released in July 2025)
-- Complete core functionality including main visualization and explainability tools
+- Complete core functionality including main visualization, explainability tools and prediction confidence intervals
 - Explainability tools include state-of-the-art variable importance scoring and ALE plots + instance-level explanations including SHAP analysis
 - Perfect for small to medium datasets where both accuracy and interpretability are essential
 - See Proprietary - Permissive Binary Only License at the bottom of this page